mukesh1811/ds_fundamental/confusion_matrix.md

 # Confusion Matrix
-How unintuitiveness can unnecessarily complicate and very basic and simple topic
+How unintuitiveness can unnecessarily complicate an otherwise very basic and simple topic

 ## Introduction